Parathyroid Gland Function & Development

 Choose the Right Surgeon to Perform a Parathyroid Gland Procedure

-Dr. Larian is available to meet with an individual to assess his or her parathyroid gland function and offer personalized treatment recommendations.
+Dr. Larian is available to meet with an individual to assess his or her parathyroid gland function and offer a personalized treatment recommendation.
 To schedule a consultation with Dr. Larian, please call us today at 310-461-0300.